About The Three Lochs Way

 Meals included: Breakfast, packed lunch, and dinner

-Day 6: ARROCHAR TO INVERGULAS, TRANSFER TO BALLOCH
+Day 7: ARROCHAR TO INVERGULAS, TRANSFER TO BALLOCH

 Today is your last day of hiking through Scotland, so pause and really take in your surroundings.

 You’ll start with amazing views over Arrochar and Loch Long to The Cobbler; what a way to start the day!
 Soon after, you’ll enter Glen Loin.
 This woodland is considered a “Site of Special Scientific Interest” and home to the truly delightful red squirrel.
-Try to catch some. . .on your camera, that is.
+Try to catch one. . .on your camera, that is.

 Continuing on, you’ll climb to a low bealach (Scottish Gaelic for “narrow mountain pass”) and come to Coiregrogain, which is surrounded by the peaks of Ben Vorlich, A Chrois, and Ben Vane – a truly remarkable panorama.
 From here, it’s an easy descent to Inveruglas, but only after taking the detour to the Sloy Dam first.